stdgraph/graph-v2/README.md

       data structures outside of the standard may use a map, unordered_map or other data structure and the design should support that use.

    b.
-All algorithms in the standard require an integral vertex key.
+All algorithms in the standard require an integral vertex id.
 However, graph algorithms and data structures
       outside of the standard may use a string or compound type and the design should support that use.

    c.
 While vertices only have "outgoing" edges in the standard because most algorithms only require that, bi-directional